chatapazar/openshift-workshop/scale.md

 - click Observe tab to view CPU usage
   ![](images/scale-99.png)
 - back to web terminal, input 'ctrl-c' to terminate load test command
-- wait 5 minute, autoscaled will reduce pod to 1.
+- wait 5 minute, autoscaled will reduce pod to 1. **(if you don't want to wait autoscale down to 1 pod, you can remove HorizontalPodAutoscaler and manual scale down to 1 by yourself.)**
   ![](images/scale_18.png)
 - remove HorizontalPodAutoscaler, go to backend deployment information page, select action menu, select remove HorizontalPodAutoscaler
   ![](images/scale_19.png)
 - confirm Remove, and wait until backend change to manual scale
   ![](images/scale_20.png)
   ![](images/scale_11.png)
-- Optional: if you don't want to wait autoscale down to 1 pod, you can remove HorizontalPodAutoscaler and manual scale down to 1 by yourself.
+- **Optional: if you don't want to wait autoscale down to 1 pod, you can remove HorizontalPodAutoscaler and manual scale down to 1 by yourself.**

 ## Next Step